MicrosoftDocs/cpp-docs/docs/standard-library/charconv.md

 # &lt;charconv&gt;

 Quickly convert a character sequence to an integer or floating point value, and the other way around.
-Can be used to quickly and accurately roundtrip floating point values to JSON, text files, and so on.
+Use to write and roundtrip floating point values to JSON and text files.

 ## Requirements